Effective: November 3rd 2020

 We will retain the details of Friends and Patrons for as long as you continue to support the FSO in this capacity.
 On ceasing to be a Friend or Patron of the FSO you will be given the opportunity to allow FSO to continue holding your data for use in the future otherwise it will be removed within 12 months.

-If you have questions about our data retention practices, please contact our Data Protection Officer, Susie Baker using the email address email@example.com
+If you have questions about our data retention practices, please contact our Data Protection Officer, Julian Martin using the email address email@example.com

 Security: How do I know you will keep my details safe and use them responsibly?